Glass bead making

 Glass bead making has long traditions, with the oldest known beads dating over 3,000 years.
-Glass beads have been dated back to at least Roman times.
+People have been making beads out of glass since at least Ancient Roman times.
 Perhaps the earliest glass-like beads were Egyptian faience beads, a form of clay bead with a self-forming vitreous coating.
-Glass beads are significant in archaeology because the presence of glass beads often indicate that there was trade and that the bead making technology was being spread.
+Glass beads are significant in archaeology because the presence of glass beads often indicates that there was trade and that the bead making technology was being spread.
 In addition, the composition of the glass beads could be analyzed and help archaeologists understand the sources of the beads.

+Around 15,000 BC, in Egypt and Mesopotamia, glass beads became popular decorative items, symbolizing wealth, artistry, and expanding trade across ancient civilizations.

 Common types of glass bead manufacture

-Glass beads are usually categorized by the method used to manipulate the glass – wound beads, drawn beads, and molded beads.
+Glass beads are usually categorized by the method used to manipulate the glass: wound beads, drawn beads, and molded beads.
 There are composites, such as millefiori beads, where cross-sections of a drawn glass cane are applied to a wound glass core.
 A very minor industry in blown glass beads also existed in 19th-century Venice and France.